 The following Deployment example shows how multiple Nginx Pods can mount the same shared filesystem PVC.

 apiVersion: apps/v1 kind: Deployment metadata: name: nginx labels: app: nginx spec: replicas: 3 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx:1.7.9 ports: - containerPort: 80 volumeMounts: - name: docroot mountPath: /usr/share/nginx/html volumes: - name: docroot persistentVolumeClaim: claimName: shared-vol

 Only installations of StorageOS using CSI support RWX Volumes.
-For more information, check the CSI Note.

 Shared volumes can be deleted through standard Kubernetes PVC deletion.
 When